10 Worst Tire Brands to Avoid at all Cost in 2023

 How many years do tires last?

-According to the National Highway Traffic Safety Administration (NHTSA), tires are safer to use for 6 years.
+According to the National Highway Traffic Safety Administration (NHTSA), tires can last between 6 to 10 years.

-But make sure not to exceed the age of the tires over 10 years and replace them as soon as possible.
+But make sure not to exceed the age of the tires by more than 10 years and replace them as soon as possible.

 Conclusion

-It is easy to get trapped by the WORST TIRES BRANDS because they manufacture replicas of the original brand using inferior quality raw materials.
+It is easy to get trapped by the worst tire brands because they manufacture replicas of the original brand using inferior-quality raw materials.

-So it will make you believe that you are getting a great deal at the lowest price.
+So it will make you believe you are getting a great deal at the lowest price.

 Therefore, you must avoid all of the above-mentioned CHEAP tire brands to make your ride safer.